keitaroyam/yamtbx/doc/kamo-en.md

 ## Version history
 Dates when the code became available on GitHub are shown

+* 2017-12-26
+   * KAMO: default rejection parameter in merging script; no rejection is based on b+B. bug fix in filter\_cell.R.
+   * kamo.multi\_merge: in cc\_clustering now don't use R, but SciPy (>=0.18.1 is required) for cluster analysis. rejects data if the number of common reflections is less than 3. now can choose cc\_to\_distance functions and linkage methods.
+   * kamo.multi\_merge: `resolution.estimate=` is now True by default; changed behaviour of this option to just estimate the cutoff based on curve-fitting of CC<sub>1/2</sub> vs d<sup>-2</sup>, not actually cut.
 * 2017-12-03
    * kamo.multi\_merge cc_clustering: severe bug fix when unused data files existed (typical when low space group symmetry).
 Additionally note that we virtually (unintentionally) did clustering using sqrt(1-cc) with ward.D2 method, which was actually an appropriate way because sqrt(2-2CC)) can be used as a "distance".
    * kamo.multi\_merge: proper error handling and report html fix in anisotropic analysis.